lgvr123/musescore-taptempo/README.md

-# Tap Tempo plugin for MuseScore 3.x
+# Tap Tempo plugin for MuseScore
-*Tap Tempo plugin for MuseScore 3.x* lets the user find out the BPM of part by clicking repeatedly on a button and adding this to the score as a new tempo text or changing an existing one.
+*Tap Tempo plugin for MuseScore* is a plugin for MuseScore 3.x and 4.x.
+It lets the user find out the BPM of part by clicking repeatedly on a button and adding this to the score as a new tempo text or changing an existing one.
 <p align="center"><img src="/taptempo/logoTapTempo.png" Alt="logo" width="300" /></p>

 ## Download and Install ##